 - Mix the dough.
 In a medium saucepan on medium-high heat, place one cup of water and one stick (1/2 cup) of butter.
 After the butter is melted, turn off heat and add one cup all-purpose flour all at once.
 Stir quickly until the flour is absorbed, scraping or tapping the flour from your whisk or spoon, and then turn the heat off.
 Be careful not to scorch your batter.
 Continue stirring until the dough forms a ball and flour is absorbed.

 - Place dough ball in your stand-type mixer with the paddle attachment and mix on low speed until the dough starts to cool, 1 to 2 minutes.
-Add the eggs all at once and mix on low speed until the dough absorbs the eggs, steam is no longer rising, and the dough becomes very sticky.
-This will take about 8 to10 minutes.
+Add the eggs one at a time and mix on low speed until the dough absorbs the eggs, steam is no longer rising, and the dough becomes very sticky.

 - Bake the cream puffs.
 With a large ice cream scoop (1/4 cup), spoon mounds of evenly spaced dough onto a greased cookie sheet.
 Bake at 400 degrees for 20 minutes and then turn the oven down to 350 degrees for another 10 minutes.

 another 10 minutes.
 You can also use a small cookie scoop as shown in the pictures.
 You’ll just need to lower the baking time to 15 minutes at 400 degrees and then turn down to 350 for another 7 minutes.

 - Fill the cream puffs with Bavarian cream.
 If you are using a scratch recipe, make a horizontal slit in the edge of each cream puff and slip a large spoonful of cream into each cream puff.
 If you are using professional Bavarian cream, insert the tip of the plastic bag into the edge of each cream puff and squeeze.
 You can try filling your cream puffs with whipped cream instead, if you’d prefer.
 We tried both and the whipped cream was a hit.